 When a doctor, medical resident, physician assistant, nurse practitioner, registered nurse, licensed practical nurse, therapist, or other medical caregiver is accused of negligence or malpractice that is a serious matter.
 Patients come to expect a standard of care to be provided by health care providers.
 When that standard is not adhered to, serious consequences can arise that can cost patients their health and even their lives.
 That is when you may need the services of a medical malpractice attorney.

-At Bottar Leone, we have been fighting for the rights of patients and their loved ones in for nearly 30 years.
-If you believe that you or a loved one has been the victim of medical malpractice, contact Bottar Leone, PLLC, today.
+At Bottar Law, we have been fighting for the rights of patients and their loved ones in for nearly 30 years.
+If you believe that you or a loved one has been the victim of medical malpractice, contact Bottar Law, PLLC, today.
 We will schedule a confidential meeting with you to inform you of your rights.

 We are here to help.
 Call us today.